David-Way/david-way.github.io/content/blog/why-designers-should-learn-voice-over/why-designers-should-learn-voice-over.md

 I'm very glad I did, as learning a how to use these tools, how they worked and the value they provide to a significant subset of our users has helped me to assess designs through a new lense.

-## What is Voice over?
+## What is VoiceOver?

 Voice Over is the Screen Reader built into Mac OS.
 A Screen Reader is a piece of assistive technology, primarily used by people with vision impairments, to consume written content online through audio or touch output.

+It's important to not that that's [more than the number of people currently using the Fire Fox web browser](https://www.browserstack.com/guide/understanding-browser-market-share).

-It's important to note that people with visual impairments aren't the only users of Screen Reader (3% of users report cognitive impairments, 2% had motor disabilities and up to 12% of users have no disability at all. - [source](https://webaim.org/projects/screenreadersurvey8/))
+ note that people with visual impairments aren't the only users of Screen Reader (3% of users report cognitive impairments, 2% had motor disabilities and up to 12% of users have no disability at all. ([source](https://webaim.org/projects/screenreadersurvey8/)))

 The experience of such a wide potential audience for our designs is important to accommodate and understand and as with most accessibility considerations can help elevate the usability of our designs for all users.